Obama rejects Keystone XL pipeline in win for greens

 “Today, misplaced symbolism was chosen over merit and science, rhetoric won out over reason,” he said in a statement.

-A senior U.S. State Department official left open the possibility TransCanada could seek a different decision under another U.S. administration, telling reporters: “for the State Department to reconsider the application at any time, the company would have to reapply.”

-TransCanada had asked the Obama administration on Monday to pause the review in a move seen by many as an attempt to postpone a decision until a new U.S. president took over in 2017.
-TransCanada shares fell 5.2 percent on the Toronto stock exchange on Friday to C$42.90.
+The company on Monday asked the Obama administration to pause the review of the pipeline in a move seen by many as an attempt to postpone a decision until a new U.S. president took over in 2017.
+TransCanada shares fell about 4.6 percent on the Toronto stock exchange on Friday to C$43.15.

-All the Democratic U.S. presidential candidates, including front runner Hillary Clinton, oppose the pipeline while most Republican candidates are in favor.
+All the Democratic presidential candidates, including front runner Hillary Clinton, oppose the pipeline while most of the Republican candidates are in favor of it.

-Friday’s rejection was a loss for Republicans on Capitol Hill who in January had made Keystone their top issue of the new Congress.
-They passed a bill that would have allowed Congress to decide on the pipeline, legislation Obama vetoed.

-Senator John Hoeven, a Republican of oil-producing North Dakota, said TransCanada would be able to challenge the decision under international trade agreements such as NAFTA or the World Trade Organization.
+Additional reporting by Arshad Mohammed and Patrick Rucker in Washington and Nia Williams in Calgary